-When my Dad was a boy, his parents took on the role of caretakers for a landmark Hobart building: the Shot Tower.
+When the Ancient Mariner was a boy, his parents took on the role of caretakers for a landmark Hobart building: the Shot Tower.
 He used to race his three siblings up and down the tower’s steps.
 Today, I walked those same steps.
 Located on a winding, tree-lined stretch of the Channel Highway between the suburbs of Taroona and Kingston, the shot tower is an unexpected sight.
-Built in 1870 by a Scotsman, Joseph Moir, the tower has an unusual history.
+Constructed in 1870 by Scotsman Joseph Moir, it has an unusual history.

 At the top of the tower, you’ll find one of the original cauldrons used to melt the lead before you step outside and take in the astonishing view of the Derwent River.
 A viewing platform allows you to walk around the tower and it’s a view that is well worth the climb!
 For children and for those who are just plain interested in how many steps high the tower is, count the steps is a must.
 I missed count on the way up as I stopped to take too many photos and I’m not convinced that I counted correctly on the way down either so you won’t be getting any stair numbers from me!

-Drive from Hobart through Sandy Bay (on Sandy Bay Road), past the Alexander Battery, and you’ll wind your way into Taroona.
-It is a beautiful suburb that has embraced its history, the surrounding bushland and its river views.
-We stopped at The Picnic Basket, a cafe that has the honour of being the best petrol station conversion that I’ve seen yet!
-It’s worth a stop just to admire how they’ve zoned and decorated the site.
-Once you’ve had your cuppa, keep driving on the main road through Taroona and you’ll eventually see the shot tower (you can’t miss it).
-Enjoy standing at the top of Australia’s first shot tower and seeing one of Australia’s most beautiful views!
+Drive from Hobart through Sandy Bay (on Sandy Bay Road), past the Alexandra Battery.
+You’ll wind your way into Taroona, a beautiful suburb that has embraced its history, the surrounding bushland and river views.
+We stopped at The Picnic Basket, a cafe that has the honour of being the best petrol station conversion that I’ve seen!
+Keep driving on the main road through Taroona and you’ll eventually see the shot tower.
+Enjoy standing at the top of Australia’s first shot tower!